LanreOlanipekun/youtube-api/README.md

 2. Build

 ### Builds the app for production.
-It first compiles TypeScript (tsc -b) and then bundles the project using Vite.
+It builds the routes based on the controller and compile into the dist folder.

 ```bash
 npm run build